rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 Due to the changes introduced by Shopify’s new payment platform, here are some changes (compared to previous integration version) and limitations that should be expected:

 ##### Is auto restock items upon abandoned payment still supported?

-Unfortunately due to Shopify's new payment platform, "auto restock items upon abandoned payment" may not be available in this integration version.
-In previous integration, if a customer left the Snap payment page without proceeding with any payment method, order will be updated as canceled on Shopify after two hours, and will be restocked.
-For this new integration, restock is not yet available, for an alternative, you need to cancel the order manually from Shopify admin, to release the stock that previously was allocated for customers.
+For context: In previous integration, if a customer left the Snap payment page without proceeding with any payment method, order will be updated as canceled on Shopify after two hours, and will be restocked.

+For this new integration, unfortunately "auto restock items upon abandoned payment" may not be available in this integration version.
+Due to Shopify (or Shopify's new payment platform) default behavior does not seem to re-stock unpaid/payment-canceled order.
+Which is outside of Midtrans control.

+As alternative, you can cancel the order manually from Shopify admin, to release the stock that previously was allocated for customers.
+There is also 3rd party apps/extensions that can automate such task.
+For example, [Mechanic App](https://apps.shopify.com/mechanic) seems to be able to do that using [this automation task](https://tasks.mechanic.dev/cancel-and-close-unpaid-orders-after-two-days)\*.

+\*Informational only, Midtrans is not promoting the use of & not responsible for any external-party products.

 ##### Is it possible to have each payment method displayed as a separate payment button on my store’s checkout page?
-Unfortunately due to Shopify's new payment platform, this is no longer possible (unlike previous integration).
+As Midtrans have to follow Shopify's new payment platform guidelines, unfortunately this is no longer possible (unlike previous integration).

+This includes not able to display card installment payment method as a separate payment button.

 ##### Is it possible to add more payment method icons to be displayed on the checkout page?
 We are working and communicating with Shopify to try to add more payment method icons.